2017, 2018, 2019, 2020, 2021

 Young Mariners STEM Academy

-SoundWaters Young Mariners STEM Academy provides a rigorous hands‐on summer learning experience through a STEM-based curriculum, while simultaneously building self-confidence through outdoor water and sailing focused programming for underserved and struggling students.
+SoundWaters Young Mariners STEM Academy provides a rigorous hands‐on summer learning experience through a STEM-based curriculum, while simultaneously building self-confidence through outdoor water and sailing focused programming for under-resourced and struggling students.
 The organization partners with Stamford Public Schools to help with student recruitment, family engagement, and logistical support.
 These students are entering 5th to 9th grade and are selected and invited to participate based on their need for additional academic support.
 The goal is to prevent students from falling further behind during the summer (aka, “summer slide”) and launch them into the next school year with experiential knowledge, confidence, and positive momentum.
 Students are invited to return each summer for increasingly more challenging STEM learning and outdoor experiences.

 In July 2020, SoundWaters will launch Sound Science, a summer research program for high school students that focuses on the role kelp and oyster farming can play as nature-based solutions that improve the water quality on Long Island Sound including capturing carbon and excess nitrogen.
 Students will have access to their own professional research materials and equipment, and learn to set up aquaculture studies of kelp and oysters to test hypotheses about varying growth rates and conditions while examining current issues impacting Long Island Sound.